Association of International Marathons and Distance Races

 The Association of International Marathons and Distance Races, also known as AIMS, is an association of the organisers of long-distance road running races.
 It was founded in 1982 at a meeting in London of marathon race directors.
 Its membership was extended in 1986 to include all road races.
 In June 2016, over 400 race organisations were members.

 Objectives

-According to its Articles of Association, AIMS's objectives are:
+According to its Articles of Association, AIMS' objectives are: